learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-05/README.md

 </table>

 ## SWABTs
-* UX — xplain the significance of 'User Experience' in the context of programming.
+* UX — Explain the significance of 'User Experience' in the context of programming.
 * IDEATION — Use storyboarding as a tool for generating compelling narratives and virtual experiences
 * IDEATION — Use wireframing to prototype their websites